Blazingzephyr-Vault/sample-projects/README.md

 # SampleProjects
 Collection of simple short projects implemented in various languages and such.
+More info TBA.